A discussion about sage

 “Cedar or sage is used for the body, to protect ourselves,” Boye Ladd, Ho-Chunk elder and veteran said.
 “We put it in our pockets, sometimes we put it in our moccasins.
 It’s a form of protection for our body.”

-Non-natives can smudge with sage, but should learn to do so responsibly.
+Non-natives may smudge with sage, but should learn to do so responsibly.
 They should be intentional with their use of plant medicines and learn about the land they are currently living on.
 What Tribes used to live on the land?
 What Tribes live there now?
 What are their stories?
-Non-natives should actively seek out this information to be respectful and honor Native culture.
+Non-natives should actively seek out this information to respect and honor Native culture.
+When possible, we encourage non-Natives to do proper research and smudge with alternatives to white sage such as rosemary, cedar, lavender or mugwort.

 One of the goals of SweetGrass is making these products accessible for all Native people.
 SweetGrass is owned by the Winnebago Tribe of Nebraska, a Native owned business that is sensitive to the nature of handling these products.
 The sage SweetGrass offers is carefully harvested using sustainable and ethical methods.
 No chemicals or pesticides are used in the process.
 Each bundle is sun-dried, handmade and tied.